virslaan/GoldenCross/README.md

 the stock directly from the company, you are buying it from another existing shareholder.
 Likewise, when you want to sell the shares you own , they are not sold to the company—rather you sell them to some other investors.
-Project Problem Statement
-There are numerous people in the market who want to invest in the stock market are way too afraid to put their life’s savings at stake.
-Many people pour their life savings and dump their 401K (contribution retirement plan) into the stock and option market.
-They perform various strategies and financial maneuvers, hoping to gain massive profits but generally end up losing most of their investments or still having underperformance in the general market.
-Thus, our team started thinking if there is an investing strategy that can consistently beat the index fund return.

 **EDAV Final Project Assignment**